ChuckM/icebreaker-with-litex/02_cylon/README.md

 Signal called `all_leds` which aliases the two PMOD's individual signals to a single bus.
 The combinatorial code then does an assignment to this bus from the state of the `display` register and it appears on the LEDs.

+### A note about bits

+One of the important things to keep in mind (and this is useful in a later example) is the "order" of the bits in a multi-bit `Signal`.
+Bit 0 is the LSB and bit `<name>.len - 1` is the most significant bit or MSB.
+This is the reverse of most HDLs where bit 0 is the MSB and the last bit is the LSB.

+Because LiteX is built on top of python, it knows about "slices" which are subsets of an array.
+And bit subsets are the same with one **important difference.** The second value of a slice is not included in the slice.
+So if in python you wrote `array_name[2:5]` that would be an array of _four_ elements (2, 3, 4, 5), but in LiteX it is only _three_ elements (2, 3, and 4).
+The last element is still -1, so slices that refer to -1 _will include_ the last element.

+### Bit Ordering and Orientation

+When I did this example I had my icebreaker on my desk (held by a small vise) with PMOD1A and PMOD1B pointed "up", and that puts the break off pmod to the right.
+Thus when I defined a `all_leds` I made the least significant bit (bit 0 remember) to be the rightmost LED and the most significant bit to be the leftmost LED.
+That choice is of course arbitrary and you could define them any way you find convenient.
+It is harder to debug however when it doesn't work.
+My first attempt had the two PMODs swapped in the definition so the LSB through mid-point were on the left set of LEDs and the upper midpoint to the MSB were on the rightmost LEDs!